 The last diorama consists of 7 minirama.
 From NKRI to the new developing era in Indonesia.
 That happened from 1950 to 1974.
-Beside diorama, there is statues, painting, and audiovisual media for the guest.
-To learn and know better the story of every historical event happened at that time.
+Beside dioramas, there is statues, painting, and audiovisual media for the guest.
+To learn and know better the story of every historical event that happened at that time.

 Movie & Audiovisual

-The movie and audiovisual are on the second floor of Fort Vredeburg Museum building.
-The first movie screenplays at 10:00 am and the last movie at 01:00 pm.
+The movie and audiovisual are on the second floor of the Museum building.
+The first movie screenplays at 10 AM and the last movie at 01 PM.

 Fort Vredeburg Museum has a well-equipped library.
 And interactive games for children.
 The Museum provides a licensed guide too, upon request for a visitor coming with the group.